Frequently Asked Questions

 If you want to pursue these limited opportunities, be prepared to tell us details like where you will buy your ingredients.
 You will need to purchase product liability insurance if you are selected.
-The Board Review and Approval form is available on the Information for Vendors tab.
+The Pre-Application for Certain Products form is available on the Information for Vendors tab.
 Do this before you do our main application, because the pre-application is what the board will consider.

 Q: How big are the spaces?

 A: All spaces are at least 10 feet wide across the front, which accommodates tents used by many vendors.
 Maximum length is 20 feet at Corvallis markets.
 On Monroe Ave. some of this depth is on the edge of sidewalks and not possible for most vehicles.
 Albany offers a variety of space lengths, including many at 23 and 25 feet and shorter unloading spaces that cost less.

 Q: Can I leave a vehicle in my space?